isaac-6/biodiscvr/paper/paper.md

 # Summary

 **biodiscvr** provides a framework for discovering and evaluating optimised biomarkers defined as ratios of composite values derived from feature sets (e.g., regional measurements from imaging data).
-It was originally developed to analyse longitudinal single- and multi-cohort datasets.
+The conceptual approach is domain‑agnostic, but the current implementation is tailored to Alzheimer’s disease (AD) research, reflecting the motivating use cases that guided its development.
+As such, several preprocessing utilities, expected variable names, and default assumptions correspond to common AD datasets (e.g., cognitive status groupings, amyloid/tau measures, and region‑of‑interest conventions).

-The core functionality utilizes a Genetic Algorithm (GA) to search the feature space for optimal numerator and denominator combinations based on biomarker performance metrics calculated using linear mixed-effects models (Group Separation, Sample Size Estimates).
+The core functionality utilizes a Genetic Algorithm (GA) to search the feature space for optimal numerator and denominator combinations based on biomarker performance metrics calculated using linear mixed‑effects models (Group Separation, Sample Size Estimates).

-The framework allows to define inclusion criteria (e.g., in config.yaml), preprocess data, run the discovery framework, perform regional ablation analysis, and evaluate lists of biomarkers (e.g., the discovered ones) and evaluate them in multiple datasets.
+The framework allows users to define inclusion criteria (e.g., in `config.yaml`), preprocess data, run the discovery workflow, perform regional ablation analyses, and evaluate lists of biomarkers (including those discovered by the algorithm) across multiple datasets.
+Although the current release is AD‑focused, the architecture is designed to support future extensions toward more domain‑agnostic workflows.

 # Statement of need

-A **composite value ratio (CVR)** [@saguer2022composite] is defined as the ratio between two composite aggregation of features.
+A **composite value ratio (CVR)** [@saguer2022composite] is defined as the ratio between two composite aggregations of features.
 This concept is particularly powerful in neuroimaging, where shared confounding factors across features can cancel out, revealing more robust biomarkers.
-However, brute-force exploration of CVRs is computationally infeasible due to the combinatorial explosion of possible feature groupings.
-Encoding this search space and applying an exploratory algorithm enables the discovery of high-performing biomarkers tailored to specific clinical or research goals.
+However, brute‑force exploration of CVRs is computationally infeasible due to the combinatorial explosion of possible feature groupings.
+Encoding this search space and applying an exploratory algorithm enables the discovery of high‑performing biomarkers tailored to specific clinical or research goals.

 While the core methodology has been previously described, there is currently no openly available framework that implements it in a modular and extensible way.